zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-classes-and-relationships.rst

 .. todo:: Add section on Impact & DynamicView.

 .. todo:: Add more detailed explanation of extra_paths, based on comments in zenpacklib.py

+allow_user_creation
+  :Description: Can components of this type be added via the "Add Components" menu?
+  :Required: No
+  :Type: boolean
+  :Default Value: false

 .. _class-property-fields: